Alana Ogilvie

 Who are Sex Therapists?

-While calling something "dysfunctional" can sound scary and judgmental, identifying the kind of problem someone is having helps professionals in medicine, mental health and other disciplines find the right treatment for the concerns you have.
+Calling something "dysfunctional" can sound scary and judgmental.
+But when someone is experiencing a difficulty while having sex, identifying the kind of problem helps professionals in medicine, mental health and other disciplines find the right treatment for the concerns you have.
 Medical providers, therapists and even insurance companies can all communicate in a common language when discussing a sexual dysfunction.

 Proper identification also helps you and your professional team agree on a treatment plan or course of action.
 The definition of dysfunctions have changed over time, but most dysfunctions in the Diagnostic and Statistical Manual, 5th edition (DSM-5) can be classified under these major areas: